 Once the sportiest car offered by Scion, the tC coupe was redesigned two years ago with sharper angles and a more aggressive overall slant, to go along with a peppy 180-hp four-cylinder.
 For 2015, models with the six-speed automatic add paddle shifters for a more engaging driving experiencing.

-Rounding things out is the best and most alluring Scion ever produced, the FR-S. Developed in conjunction with Subaru, the FR-S is a straight up sports car - rear-wheel drive, standard six-speed manual, and fantastic balance and weight distribution.
-Priced competitively, it's perhaps the most fun you can have behind the wheel for under $25,000.
+Rounding things out is the best and most alluring Scion ever produced, the FR-S. Developed in conjunction with Subaru, the FR-S is a straight up sports car: engine in the front, power to the back, a standard six-speed manual, and fantastic balance/weight distribution.